root-project/web/download/building_root/build_root_old_method.md

 ROOT libraries.
 Also note that the location of the etc directory needs to be explicitly set via the --etcdir= option if the default of `/etc/root` is not desired.

-  - Get the sources of latest ROOT (see above)
+  - Get the sources of latest ROOT
   - Now type the build commands:
 {% highlight sh linenos %}
 ./configure --help